theghostcasper/wmon/readme.md

 `wmon --config wmon.config.json`

-#Support
+# Support

-The package is supported by Node version 12.0.0 and above.
+The package is currently supported by Node version 12.0.0 and above.